slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"If cats looked like frogs we’d realize what nasty, cruel little bastards they are.
 Style.
 That’s what people remember."
 -- Terry Pratchett [1948]*

 Beauty grabs attention.
 Personality grabs the heart.
-A beautiful person always see beauty in others.
+A truly beautiful person always sees beauty in others.

 > *"Many complain of their looks but none of their brains."
 -- vox populi*